 - Delivering AMR-related events for World Antibiotic Awareness Week annually and ensuring the visibility of the FIP AMR agenda at all relevant FIP events and congresses;

-- Collaborating with partners from public and private sphere;
+- Working with collaborators from public and private sphere;

 FIP AMR Resource Repository